416 Ilam Road, Fendalton, Christchurch 8052

 4. Faster rehabilitation

-5. Treatment of underlying problem, not just injury
+5. Treatment of underlying problems, not just injury

-6. Holistic approach to healing – helping your body to heal itself
+6. A holistic approach to healing – helping your body to heal itself

 2. Plantar Fasciitis.
-Inflammation of the plantar fascia ligament located between the toes and heel, commonly associated with prolonged training on hard surfaces.
+Inflammation of the plantar fascia ligament located between the toes and heel is commonly associated with prolonged training on hard surfaces.

-4. Medial Tibial Stress Syndrome.
-Also known as ‘shin splints’, this injury stems from excessive strain on the tibia.
+4. Shin Splints.
+This injury stems from excessive strain on the tibia.
 Runners with this condition generally feel pain anywhere along their inner shin area.

-If you are struggling with pain when running or a running injury – please do not hesitate to contact Lorraine Herity at Better Health Osteopathy in Christchurch today.
+If you are struggling with pain when running or a running injury – please do not hesitate to contact our team of osteopaths at Better Health Osteopathy in Christchurch today.
 Call 027 7555700 or book online.

 Better Health Osteopathy